10 a.m. | Introduction and Welcome Remarks

 Abstract: Building with AI-enabled tools in ways that are trustworthy and aligned with the vision and values of your organization requires intentionality, process, and accountability standards, in addition to the expertise within your team and partners.
 How to achieve that goal is still evolving.
 During this presentation, I will share strategic and practical insights on how to build and implement responsible, innovative health solutions at scale in the current fast-paced health technology environment.

-1:50 p.m. | Lightning Talks
+1:50 p.m. | Lightning Talk

 2 p.m. | Understanding Human Intelligence Through Human Limitations